Adroiti/docs-for-code-review-tools/Pylint-undefined-loop-variable.md

 ## Description

 Avoid using loop variable outside of loop as it might be undefined.
-This may lead to unexpected behavior and source of bugs.
+This may lead to unexpected behavior and act as source of bugs.

 Example of **incorrect** code: